Gieneq/Audio-Spectrum-Display/schematics/README.md

 Assumed signal frequency ranges from 20Hz (125rad/s) to 20kHz (125664rad/s).

 High pass RC filter will be used with 3dB angular frequency firstly set to 125rad/s.
-3dB frequency called cutoff frequency refers to frequency at which RMS value drops by 1/sqrt(2) = 0.707 [V/V].
+3dB frequency called cutoff frequency refers to frequency at which RMS value drops by 3dB which is 1/sqrt(2) = 0.707 [V/V].

 As closest resistance to 5k, a 4.7k resistor was chosen.
 ```python